Transnational Access Call 2025

 It is also possible to combine in-person and Remote Access, meaning that users physically visit the station and set up the required field experiments/monitoring, after which study continues by using Remote Access.

 Forty-two (42) of the POLARIN RIs are offering Transnational Access in the 2025 Call for Proposals.
 Detailed information about the RIs and their conditions for access can be found on the POLARIN website .
-Map-based information on the RIs can be found from POLARIN GIS (Arctic and Antarctic terrestrial RIs), PolarDex (Antarctic RIs and vessels), and individual websites of the RIs.
+Map-based information on the RIs can be found from POLARIN GIS (Arctic and Antarctic terrestrial RIs), PolarDex (Antarctic RIs and vessels), and individual websites of the Ris.

 * for simplification, in this table we use the terms TA as in person access, RA as remote access, TA/RA both in person and remote access.